nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Feb 26 2026)
+### Joke of the day (Fri Feb 27 2026)
 <!-- joke -->
->When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.
+>Chuck Norris does not kick ass and take names.
+In fact, Chuck Norris kicks ass and assigns the corpse a number.
+It is currently recorded to be in the billions.
 <!-- /joke -->

-*Last update: Thu, 26 Feb 2026 01:17:08 GMT*
+*Last update: Fri, 27 Feb 2026 01:15:52 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)